 However, most people struggle with the first couple of weeks.
-They race out of the starting blocks on day one, full of motivation and best intentions.
-Day two, and they’re still very focused and aware of the routine change, and giving themselves a virtual pat on the back.
+Naturally, they race out of the starting blocks on day one, full of motivation and best intentions.
+On day two, they’re still very focused and aware of the routine change and giving themselves a virtual pat on the back.

-A week-and-a-half in though, and they’re sat in a fast-food restaurant because they were short on time, or skipping a workout because it’s raining, or the world’s most frequently-used excuse:
+After a week-and-a-half though, they’re sat in a fast-food restaurant because they were short on time, or skipping a workout because it’s raining, or the world’s most frequently-used excuse:

 Life got in the way.

-Because life will get in the way – I can guarantee it.
+Let me tell you – life will get in the way.
+I can guarantee it.

 As the famous philosopher Mike Tyson once said “Everyone has a plan until they get punched in the mouth.”

-You will get punched in the mouth by life.
-You’ll get winded.
-You’ll get knocked down.
+Life will punch you in the mouth.
+You’ll get winded and knocked down.
 Again, and again.
 But will you get up and start swinging again, or will you get counted out?